sib-swiss/containers-introduction-training/docs/precourse.md

 ## Background knowledge: UNIX

-As stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/course/20260609_DOCKR).
-We expect participants to have a basic understanding of working with the command line on UNIX-based systems.
+As stated in the course prerequisites at the [announcement web page](https://www.sib.swiss/training/course/20260609_DOCKR), we expect participants to have a basic understanding of working with the command line on UNIX-based systems.
 You can test your UNIX skills with a quiz [here](https://docs.google.com/forms/d/e/1FAIpQLSd2BEWeOKLbIRGBT_aDEGPce1FOaVYBbhBiaqcaHoBKNB27MQ/viewform?usp=sf_link).
 If you don't have experience with UNIX command line, or if you're unsure whether you meet the prerequisites, follow our [online UNIX tutorial](https://edu.sib.swiss/pluginfile.php/2878/mod_resource/content/4/couselab-html/content.html).

 ## Software